Meet Our Boards

 Tom moved from Texas to Fayetteville in 2010 with his wife Ann.
 With a BA in Anthropology from the University of Kansas, his field archeology career took him to nine states from 1978 -2003.
 During their 25 years in Central Texas, Tom and Ann helped launch the Bastrop County Environmental Network to resist toxic sprawl and help build a Habitat Conservation Plan for the endangered Houston toad.
 He co-founded the four-county Pines & Prairies Land Trust in 1999 and served as Executive Director for its first ten years during which he shepherded acquisition of 2200+ acres in six conservation easements and two preserves, and developed a thriving nature education program.
 Tom was elected to the Board at the 2015 Annual Meeting.

 Dana was elected to the Board in 2014.
-She is originally from Southeastern Pennsylvania, but has called Arkansas home off and on for 14 years.
-She holds a B.S. in Environmental Science at University of Central Arkansas and a Masters in Urban and Environmental Planning from University of Virginia.
+She is originally from Southeastern Pennsylvania, but has called Arkansas home off and on for 16 years.
+She holds a B.S. in Environmental Science from University of Central Arkansas and a Masters in Urban and Environmental Planning from University of Virginia.
 She co-owns a small retail store in Downtown Rogers called Honeycomb Kitchen Shop where she works and teaches cooking classes.
-Dana previously worked for Fayetteville Public Schools from 2010-2018 as the Sustainability Coordinator and later as the Environmental Education Specialist for Fayetteville Public Schools where she connects students and teachers to the natural environment in meaningful ways.
-She helped establish the Kessler Mountain Outdoor Classroom and Nature Center and coordinates field trips for approx. 1000 FPS students at the facility each year.
+Dana previously worked for Fayetteville Public Schools from 2010-2018 as the Sustainability Coordinator and later as the Environmental Education Specialist for the school district where she connected students and teachers to the natural environment in meaningful ways.
+She helped establish the Kessler Mountain Outdoor Classroom and Nature Center.
 Previously, she served as Sustainability Coordinator for the school district.
 Dana lives in Fayetteville with her husband, Scott.
 She is also a member of the City of Fayetteville Parks and Recreation Advisory Board.